Variable Life Insurance Explained: Investment Risks and Returns

 Whole life insurance suits risk-averse individuals prioritizing guaranteed growth and fixed premiums.
 It offers predictable cash value accumulation and potential dividend payments from the insurer's performance without market risk exposure.

-Universal life insurance with indexed options appeals to moderate investors wanting market exposure with downside protection.
-Returns are tied to stock indices but typically include a 0% floor preventing losses, though gains are capped at predetermined levels.
+Indexed universal life insurance appeals to moderate investors wanting market exposure with downside protection.
+Returns are tied to stock indices but typically include a 0% floor preventing losses, though gains are capped at predetermined levels around 9% to 12%.

 Investor Profile Best Policy Type Key Reason